fossabot/waterfox-flat-remix/README.md

 ### Manual installation
-1. Go to `about:support` in Firefox.
+1. Go to `about:support` in Waterfox.

 2. Application Basics > Profile Directory > Open Directory.